 I couldn’t believe my eyes.
 He is a busy little tacker but I didn’t know my toddler could run that fast (he hasn’t been walking very long), and I had no idea he knew how to climb up into the bath.
-The thing is, neither I think did he.
-As I rushed to pull him out in a mad panic he began to scream, I think he had been choking on water silently before this and had only just managed to catch his breath as I grabbed him.
-I’m guessing that he fell in head first, was submerged and swallowed water only surfacing as I entered.
+The thing is,neither did he, I think.
+As I rushed to pull him out in a mad panic he began to scream, I think he had been choking on water silently moments beforehand and had only just managed to catch his breath as I grabbed him.
+I’m guessing that he fell in head first, was submerged and swallowed water, only surfacing as I entered.

 What I should have done

 Thankfully my son was unharmed, and after many tight cuddles and a fresh set of pyjamas he was back to his happy self.
 I was completely shaken up, as was my husband and mother.
 It was absolutely terrifying how close he had come to possibly drowning.
 I was so angry with myself; something like this should never have happened.
 I instantly thought of what I could have or should have done:

 - Unplugged the bath when I took him out – Yes it was an extra step and I was tired and my son would have wriggled and run away as I took the water out, but when I think about what could have happened this is a complete no-brainer.

 - Closed the bathroom door tightly – Why hadn’t I just shut the door when I left the bathroom if I was worried about the bath?
 My bub has actually worked out how to open certain doors (especially those at my mum’s place) but it would have slowed him down or made more noise to make me more aware of what he was up to.